regisd/regisd.github.io/_posts/2010-12-28-c-bug-in-webrequest.md

   - Programmation
 tags:
   - Bug
-  - 'C#'
   - Microsoft
 ---
-I have discovered what I think is a bug in the C# framework.
+I have discovered what I believe is a bug in the C# framework.

 I have a simple code that sends a Http webdav request